UX Designer Vs. Graphic Designer: What’s The Difference?

 Let’s dive in!

-UX design skill
+Graphic design vs UX design

 What are the user experience (UX) and graphic design?